coneco-lab/brainstim-multimodal/README.md

 Everyone is free to attend the meetings, meaning that attendance does not imply a commitment to carrying out the assignments and respecting the deadlines.

-However, students that want to take the exam under Option A **must**:
+However, students that want to take the exam under Option B **must**:
 - Attend _briefings_ and _debriefings_
 - Submit all home assignments by the deadline